The best way to make sales is by applying sales questioning and listening to understand what the customer wants.

 Henry Ford knew this when he said,

 Furthermore, did you know that most Fortune 500 companies require listening training, even though many employees think it's a waste of time.
 The truth is, poor listening skills account for the majority of communication problems.
-Studies show that poor listening skills still are responsible for 60 percent of all misunderstandings.
+Studies show that poor listening skills are still responsible for 60 percent of all misunderstandings.

 Dale Carnegie wrote many years ago,